Mythology Baby Names Fit for a Goddess or Titan

 Olympia is a girl’s name of Greek origin, meaning “from Mount Olympus.”
 Olympia was an ancient Greek sanctuary site dedicated to the worship of Zeus.

-Similar names: Nephele, Medusa, Nesaea
+Similar names: Orla

 Pandora